mem0ai/mem0-chrome-extension/README.md

 6. Open Google Chrome and navigate to `chrome://extensions`.
 7. Enable "Developer mode" in the top right corner.
 8. Click "Load unpacked" and select the `dist` directory containing the extension files.
-9. The Mem0 Chrome Extension extension should now appear in your Chrome toolbar.
+9. The Mem0 Chrome Extension should now appear in your Chrome toolbar.

 ## Usage